derekpowell/nonlinear-bns/README.md

 The structure of the initial *data model* can also be used to better understand people's thinking about the domain, by appreciating which beliefs are directly connected with one another.

+## Notebooks and code
+- `funcs.py` implments some custom functions
+- `dagma-cv-vacc.ipynb` implements an example of cross validation to select model fitting hyperparameters.
+From this, a best approach can be selected and a final model fit.
+Also includes some code for plotting
+- `dagma-vacc.ipynb` initial experimental notebook, a rough draft more-or-less
+- `dibs_joint.ipynb` an experimental notebook applying the `Dibs` package instead of Dagma

 ---

 The project makes use of a few packages: